jnitzler/porous_media_flow_3d/README.md

 - `output directory`: Path to the output directory for results
 - `output prefix`: Prefix for output filenames (e.g., 'run1_' or 'test_')
 - `adjoint data file`: Filename of the adjoint data npy file (assumed to be in the same directory as the input npy file, only used for adjoint problem)
+- `mollification sigma factor`: Factor to scale the mollification sigma for the adjoint problem's right-hand side (smoothing of the delta distributions at observation points)

 Example JSON configuration (`parameters.json`):
 ```json